olm3ca/Pixel-Slate/README.md

 -  SSD: 64,128 or 256GB eMMC.

 ### OS Compatibility Current Status
 Dual booting native ChromeOS and Fedora 37 (or my favorite, [RisiOS](https://risi.io/)) is the best overall experience and only requires RW_Legacy boot which is very easy to enable.
 With [MrChromebox's](https://mrchromebox.tech/) full UEFI coreboot, Windows 10/11 has the best overall hardware support outside of ChromeOS with only the fingerprint scanner and camera as nonfunctional.
 Mac OS works with accelerated graphics and touchscreen, but screen brightness is 100% and it is missing audio and other functionality.
 Battery and power management work for all.
-[Brunch](https://github.com/sebanc/brunch) is currently functional but only with ChromeOS 106 until audio is fixed on later releases.
+[Brunch](https://github.com/sebanc/brunch) works with sound, as noted below.
+Camera and fingerprint reader do not work.

 | Hardware           | RisiOS / Fedora 37| Mac OS Big Sur     | Windows 10/11   | Brunch* (see notes below) |